YT37/NewsParser-Python/README.md

 # NewsParser-Python
-This project parses top 5 news from websites and speaks them in Python
+This project parses top 5 news from websites and speaks them in Python.